himyjan/ReactNative0.72/README.md

     • Open react_native_app/ios/react_native_app.xcworkspace in Xcode or run "xed -b ios"
     • Hit the Run button

+  Run instructions for Windows:
+    • See https://aka.ms/ReactNativeGuideWindows for the latest up-to-date instructions.

   Run instructions for macOS:
     • See https://aka.ms/ReactNativeGuideMacOS for the latest up-to-date instructions.
 ```